 Top of knee cap.
 The kilt length I prefer.
 22.5" 5 yard wool kilt made-to-measure.
 Campbell Ancient tartan.

 About one inch above the knee.
 Better no shorter than this.
-22.5" sitting a little higher than on the kilt on the picture above.
+22.5" and sitting a little higher than on the kilt on the picture above.
 5 yard wool kilt made-to-measure.
 Holyrood tartan.

 About two inches above the knee.
 Too short, if, like here, worn at natural waist.
 If lowered as munch as it can, it shall still be acceptable.
 21" 3 yard PV off-the-peg kilt.
 Buchanan Antique tartan.